• Home

 5. No one could solve all the problems the world appears to hold.
 They seem to be on so many levels, in such varying forms and with such varied content, that they confront you with an impossible situation.
 Dismay and depression are inevitable as you regard them…

 6. All this complexity is but a desperate attempt not to recognize the (real) problem, and therefore not to let it be resolved.
-If you could recognize that your only problem is separation, no matter what form it takes, you could accept the answer because you would see its relevance.
+If you could recognize that your only problem is (belief in) separation, no matter what form it takes, you could accept the answer because you would see its relevance.
 Perceiving the underlying constancy in all the problems that seem to confront you, you would understand that you have the means to solve them all.
 And you would use the means, because you recognize the (one and only) problem.
 (WB p.141)

 We need the Holy Spirit’s or Jesus’ help (the voice for God inside us)… to forgive our mistakes and ‘sins’, i.e. to let go of our belief in their reality and their effects upon us.
 The very first miracle principle clearly affirms…